facebook/docusaurus/website/blog/2018-09-10-Towards-Docusaurus-2.md

 As of now, we don't really have an exact date planned for the release.
 I personally estimate that we might be able to release an alpha version in the next one to three months, but this is of course just a tentative date.

-While Docusaurus is part of [Facebook Open Source](https://opensource.fb.com/) & most of the team are Facebook employees, the maintenance/ development work is actually done after work/ during the weekends.
-In fact, I am currently a final year undergraduate student at [NTU Singapore](https://twitter.com/NTUsg) but I'm also maintaining Docusaurus and is part of the Docusaurus v2 team.
-Hit me up if you are based in Singapore 🙌!
+One thing that I'd like to share is that while Docusaurus is part of [Facebook Open Source](https://opensource.fb.com/) & most of the team are Facebook employees, the maintenance & development work is mostly done after work/ during the weekends.
+I myself am currently a final year undergraduate student at [NTU Singapore](https://twitter.com/NTUsg), so I had to juggle between doing my coursework and maintaining/ developing Docusaurus.
+However, that does not mean that we don't want to make Docusaurus better.
+In fact, we want to make it as awesome as possible.

+For now, the actual Docusaurus 2 work is still hosted on a private repository.
+In the near future, we'll start to move the current work to `v2` branch of Docusaurus repository.
+When that time arrives, I encourage everyone to look into it and hopefully, contribute in some way.
+Before that, please stay tuned 😉!

 ## Final Thoughts